The questions

 Will it be awkward?

-Most couples worry about the first few minutes more than the session itself.
-Once you're settled on the tables and the work begins, the awkwardness people brace for tends to fade quickly.
-The therapists are warm and entirely unfazed, which settles the room more than anything we can write here.
+The first few minutes are the part most couples worry about, and they're right to.
+Once you're on the tables and the work has started, the awkwardness goes.
+The therapists are warm and entirely unfazed; that settles the room faster than anything we could put on the page.

 Can we have separate rooms instead?